weizman/temp-website/page-what-is-a-realm-in-js.md

 The last thing that can be associated with a realm is the javascript code that runs within the execution environment of that realm.

-Any changes/alternations/updates to the execution environment, the global object or anything that is derived under a realm is also accossiated exclusivly with that realm.
+Any changes/alternations/updates to the execution environment, the global object or anything that is derived under a realm is also accossiated exclusively with that realm.

-## Grasp the concept of what really realms are
+## Grasp the concept of what realms really are

-Congratz for making it through the boring technical defention part - now's the less formal part where it'll all click!
+Congratz for making it through the boring technical defintion part - now's the less formal part where it'll all click!

 ### Realms in "real life"